bitxiaofeizhang/A2NN-test/README.md

      链接：https://pan.baidu.com/s/13vMXwFpoJImSbwjP9BZWCQ?pwd=mvov 提取码：mvov

-     Put these pre-trained models into the test folder.
+     Put these pre-trained models into the test_code folder.
   3. Download UC Merced Land Use Dataset: http://weegee.vision.ucmerced.edu/datasets/landuse.html

      Modify the image file path in the /data_process/UC_test_0.2.txt file according to the storage location of the UC dataset.